Join The Team – Operational Member

-The team helps people who get into trouble in open country.
-These can be serious, sometimes life-threatening incidents.
+The team primarily helps people who get into trouble in open country.
+We are also called upon to search for missing or vulnerable people in other areas and to assist other emergency services in adverse weather conditions.
+Any callout can be a serious, sometimes life-threatening incident.
 Though call outs may be challenging and intimidate you at first, you will develop the skills and expertise to deal with things effectively, and come away with a good feeling of a difficult job well done.

 The relief expressed by the people we help can be almost tangible and the satisfaction of having helped someone, not because it is your job, but simply because you choose to do so, is very uplifting.
 Sometimes you will realise the team really has saved a life – and you were a part of that.